MikePohatu/Birdsnest-Explorer/documentation/console/visualizer/advanced-search/README.md

 This will display a dialog with two items:

-1. A URL containing an encoded version of the search.
+1. A URL containing an encoded version of the search to open.
 Note that the full URL is not displayed in the text due to its length.
 Right click the URL and select _Copy Link_ or the equivalent for your browser.
 2. A Cypher database query.
 This can be used by the BirdsNest administrator to create a report based on that query in a [Console Plugin](/documentation/console/plugins/README.md#Reports)